wisdal/Image-classification-transfer-learning/README.md

 Fill free to play with these parameters, given that you know  what you are doing.
 Remember that you can use the TensorBoard to visualize the result of your training.

 Learning rate, nb. of epochs, etc. are deterministic parameters of your model.
-Fine-tune your model...
+Use them to fine-tune your model...

 You may be able to get ~85% of accuracy to start with.